shoefer/ball_catching/README.md

 ## Running MPCStrategy

 In order to run the model-predictive control strategy in belief space [Belousov, 2016], you need to install casadi, an autodiff framework.
-The authors original source code is used [easy_catch](https://github.com/b4be1/easy_catch) and included in this repo.
+The authors' original source code is used [easy_catch](https://github.com/b4be1/easy_catch) and included in this repo.

 ### Install casadi 2.4.3